 How do I repot an orchid?

 Repotting orchids can be fun and easy if you know what to do.
-Don't let anyone tell you otherwise!
-If you want to know when to repot, look here.
+Don’t let anyone tell you otherwise!
+If you want to know when to repot, look at my previous post.
 In this post I will tell you how to repot.

 Note: I use Sphagnum moss to repot my orchids.
-I do this because I like to better.
+I do this because I like it better than bark and it works well in my climate.
 You DO NOT have to use moss.
-You can use a bark mixture (most mixes are made from bark)… This will work just fine.
+You can use a bark mixture (most mixes are made from bark).
+This will work just fine.

 Okay here goes….